akirk/enable-mastodon-apps/README.md

 2. The Mastodon Apps settings page.

 ## Changelog

+### 0.3.1
+- Implemented: Attachment descriptions (and updates for it)
+- Use the first line of a post as the post title if we're using a standard post format

 ### 0.3.0
 - Implemented: search for a specific remote account to follow it